Higher-order congruence relations on affine moment graphs: The subgeneric case: THE STRUCTURE ALGEBRA OF THE STABLE MOMENT GRAPH IN THE SUBGENERIC CASE

 Therefore we can define the following homogeneous polynomials:

 and

 Now we have

-If the obtained section differs from the section $w$, then we apply the same procedure to the section $w - (xu_{n} + yv_{n+1})$.
-We stop this procedure when we obtain the section that has $m$ zero rows, i.e. the degree of the components and the number of zero rows coincide and that brings us to the above case.
+If the obtained element of the structure algebra $\mathcal{Z}$ differs from $w$, then we apply the same procedure to $w - (xu_{n} + yv_{n+1})$.
+We stop this procedure when we obtain the element that has $m$ zero rows, i.e. the degree of the components and the number of zero rows coincide and that brings us to the above case.

 Hence we have shown that the set $\{ u_{n} \mid n \in \mathbb{Z}_{\geq 0} \} \cup \{ v_{n} \mid n \in \mathbb{Z}_{>0} \}$ generates the $S$-module $\mathcal{Z}$.
 Since the linear independence is obvious, we conclude that the set $\{ u_{n} \mid n \in \mathbb{Z}_{\geq 0} \} \cup \{ v_{n} \mid n \in \mathbb{Z}_{>0} \}$ is indeed a basis of the $S$-module $\mathcal{Z}$. \end{proof}